inspec/inspec/docs-chef-io/content/inspec/dsl_inspec.md

 end
 ```

-Here is another simple example, which checks for, if certain pip packages are installed, only if /root/.aws exists
+This example checks for if certain pip packages are installed, but only if '/root/.aws' exists:
 ```ruby
 control 'pip-packages-installed' do
   title 'Check if essential pips are installed'